 Ransomware makes files on the target system unreadable without a decryption key (held by the attacker).
 Typically, ransomware works by encrypting select files, then forcing the victim to pay up in order to decrypt them.

-A 2021 Coveware study reported that the average downtime for businesses as a result of a ransomware attack was 23 days in Q2 2021.
-This was down 15% from Q1 2021 — a small but nonetheless welcome improvement.
-The drop was explained as being due to the higher proportion of attacks only involving data theft with no material business interruption.
+A 2021 Coveware study reported that the average downtime for businesses as a result of a ransomware attack was 20 days in Q4 2021.
+This was down 10% from Q3 2021 — a small but nonetheless welcome improvement.

 10. 97% of data is recovered after a ransomware attack

 It’s true that when you pay the fee demanded by ransomware, there’s no guarantee that you’ll receive a working decryption key.
 And even if you do get a key, you still may not recover all of your data.
 In fact, Sophos’ 2021 State of Ransomware Report found that, even after paying, only around 8 percent of victims recover all of their data.
 The average ransomware victim loses around 35 percent of their data.